fernandocm9/CloudComp_stonks/README.md

 This README file goes over the process of building and running the Stonks App on a cloud environment.

 Clound Environments
-1. Open up your Cloud Management Console create and deploy a virtual machine.
+1. Open up your Cloud Management Console, configure and deploy a virtual machine.
 2. In the network configuration, select a port you want to open which will be used to serve the application.
 3. Take not of the IP address that has been assigned to your virtual environment.
-4.Connect to your virtual machine via SSH or Bastion
+4. Connect to your virtual machine via SSH or Bastion
 5. Type in the command "source venv/bin/activate" to activate the virtual environment.
 6. Type in the "pwd" command to confirm you are in the root directory and can see the venv, application and templates directories.
 7. Type in the command "flask run --host 0.0.0.0" to run the application on any IP address that can reach this machine.
 In this case it will be the IP address of your clound environment.